We will fight for you.

 • Loss of Society and Companionship

-• Punitive: As implied by the name of this damage type, this seeks to punish the accused via the financial payment requirement.
+• Punitive: As implied by the name, punitive damages seek to punish the accused via the financial payment requirement.
 They do not attempt to offset any economic or non-economic loss.

 There have been no upper limits on the financial award an individual can receive from a civil case since the Georgia Supreme Court found damage caps imposed by the state legislature to be unconstitutional in 2010.